crystalsu2008/MayaMiscTools/README.md

 ## Functions:
 * Unique Name Manager<br>
-This function is used to find out all dag nodes in the scenes those have same name, and fix the problem.<br>
+This function is used to find out all dag nodes in the scenes those have same name, and fix the problem.

 * Batch Processing Files```(It's not done yet!!!)```<br>
 This procedure is used to execute a paragraph of script in the selected files.

-* Rigging Misc Tools<br>
+* Rigging Tools<br>
-This is a collection of few little tools for Rigging and Animation.<br>
+This is a collection of few little tools for Rigging and Animation.
     * Quickly set joint's size.
     * Show or hide joint's label.
     * Show or hide joint's Local Rotation Axis.